Monkey (novel): Influence

 Waley's translation was for many years the most popular version of Journey to the West in the English language and therefore cited by Western scholars of Chinese literature.
 Professor of Chinese literature David Lattimore described it as a "minor landmark of 20th-century English translation" but with the publication of Anthony C. Yu's four-volume, unabridged translation it must now "relinquish its always slender claim to represent, with any degree of substantiality, the Chinese original".
 In 2000, Elaine Yee Lin Ho, in her study of the British writer Timothy Mo, says Monkey remains "the most popular and textually accessible translation" of Journey to the West.

 The literary scholar Andrew H. Plaks said Waley not only shortened the work, but "through its selection of episodes gave rise to the misleading impression that this is essentially a compendium of popular materials marked by folk wit and humor."
 In this, Waley followed an interpretation from earlier in the century by the scholar Hu Shih, who wrote an introduction to the 1943 edition of Waley's book.
 Hu scorned the allegorical interpretations of the novel as old-fashioned and instead insisted that the stories were simply comic.
 Hu Shih reflected the popular reading of the novel, but he did not account for the levels of meaning and allegorical framework that scholars considered to be an important part.

 Monkey was also translated into other languages, including Swedish as Kung Markatta (1949).

 Monkey is said to have been the inspiration for Cordwainer Smith's epic novel Norstrilia.

 Cancelled film

-In 1985, Pixar, then having just broken from Lucasfilm, made plans to produce a film adaptation of the novel, long before Toy Story.
-The film was to be made in conjunction with Japanese company Shogakukan, owners of the publishing company Shueisha who publish the Shonen Jump series Dragon Ball.
-Production stalled once it became apparent that the CGI would have been expensive to produce and Shogakukan backed out.
-John Lasseter made sketches of the character of Monkey.
+In 1985, Pixar, while under Lucasfilm, made plans to produce a film adaptation of the novel, long before Toy Story (1995).
+The film was to be made in conjunction with the Japanese company Shogakukan, owners of the publishing company Shueisha, who published the Shonen Jump series Dragon Ball.
+A year later, after NeXT acquired Pixar, Steve Jobs cancelled the project once it became apparent the technology was not sufficiently advanced and Shogakukan backed out.